bwelkerd/hello-world/README.md

 # hello-world
 Tutorial repo
-THis is ashort description: 11+ years software dev, 20+ years system admin.
+This is a short description: 11+ years software dev, 20+ years system admin.